hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 For more detail on how to run jobs on wICE, check out our :ref:`quick start guide<wice_t2_leuven>`.

-The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which you cannot do much with it and we are skipping it here):
+The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which we skip here, because at the time of this writing, it is still in development by the upstream):

 Active jobs
 -----------